 - Protection of vulnerable individuals

-Unfortunately, at this stage, it is not clear precisely when the disallowance period will come to an end.
-For charities that operate overseas, as preparation, it may be a good idea to review the proposed standards as they are and consider how they may affect their operations if they come into effect.
+In preparation, charities that operate overseas may wish to review the proposed standards as they are and consider how they may affect their operations if they come into effect.
+In particular, they should consider the requirement to keep records of overseas activities.

 Which charities will be affected by the External Conduct Standards